stan-dev/performance-tests-cmdstan/README.md

     booleanParam(defaultValue: true, name: 'run_macosx', description: "True/False to run tests on macosx")
 ```

-The job will clone the repository locally on each machine in parallel,
+The job will:
-get the submodules `git submodule update --init --recursive`,
+- Clone the repository locally on each machine in parallel
-run performance tests and compare outputs see [compare-git-hashes.sh](https://github.com/stan-dev/performance-tests-cmdstan/blob/master/compare-git-hashes.sh),
+- Get the submodules `git submodule update --init --recursive`
-run `Numerical Accuracy and Performance Tests on Known-Good Models`,
+- Run performance tests and compare outputs see [compare-git-hashes.sh](https://github.com/stan-dev/Performance-tests-cmdstan/blob/master/compare-git-hashes.sh)
-run `Shotgun Performance Regression Tests`,
+- Run `Numerical Accuracy and Performance Tests on Known-Good Models`
-build final results,
+- Run `Shotgun Performance Regression Tests`
-log outputs and comparations,
+- Build final results
-ends
+- Log outputs and comparations

-- To start a job simply build it with default or custom parameters passed in the UI
+* To start a job simply build it with default or custom parameters passed in the UI
-- To check logs, click on the job number and go to `Console Output`
+* To check logs, click on the job number and go to `Console Output`